 On the 10th September 1919 construction began on the Great Ocean Road.
 During the 13 years it took to build the road, it is estimated that around 3000 returned servicemen participated in the construction.

-So when the road was complete, it was dedicated to the return soldiers who built it.
+Therefore, when the road was complete it was dedicated to the return soldiers who built it.
 As such, the Great Ocean Road today serves as a war memorial for the service men and women who had made the ultimate sacrifice in World War 1.